micahwidget/starterproject/How-to.md

 1. Delete the .github folder from the new StarterProject folder.
 1. Start VS Code
 1. Open new project folder
+1. Create a new repository on [GitHub](https://github.com).
+To avoid errors, do not initialize the new repository with README, license, or gitignore files.
+You can add these files after your project has been pushed to GitHub.
 1. Initialize git repository
     * ctrl-shift-` to start terminal
     * in the terminal window type: `git init`